ACS-PSI/NiChron-JS/README.md

 # NiChron-JS
-JS PLUGINS
+is a small free library for your project.
-This is a small free library for your project.
+# Use